bastian-pnptc/premaster/index.md

         date: anytime
       - title: Stuttgart, Germany
         content: >
-          Startup Autobahn — our most successful platform located in Stuttgart, Germany Be part of our Corporation Innovation Management Team
+          Startup Autobahn — our most successful platform located in Stuttgart, Germany be part of our Corporate Innovation Management Team
         date: 6 months
       - title: Silicon Valley — Global Mobility headquarter
         content: >
-          Be at the heart of innovation at our Headquarter
+          Be at the heart of innovation at our headquarter
         date: 2 months
       - title: Break
         content: >